 At least 12 Roman burials have previously been found within the site of the former County Hospital.
 Inhumation graves (MCC1081; 2427) and cremations (MCC1081, 2498) along with high status tombstones (MCC1366; 2676) have also been found within the site during periods of hospital construction (CAR 9, 258).
 The main cluster of known burials were located at the Operating Theatre site.
 These were mainly urned cremations.
 However, several others have been found within the central northern area (northern car park) and the inference is that much of the site may have been associated with burial.
-Associated funerary sculpture from the site includes a famous stone sphinx and another bronze sphinx (MCC2133; MCC7654; EHER 11858) which were found in 1820/1 in the garden of the hospital, and are depicted on the 1876 Ordnance Survey map, just beyond the north-west corner of the hospital (see Purcell 2014 fig 4.4).
+Associated funerary sculpture from the site includes a famous stone sphinx and another bronze sphinx (MCC2133 and MCC7654) which were found in 1820/1 in the garden of the hospital, and are depicted on the 1876 Ordnance Survey map, just beyond the north-west corner of the hospital.
 These 'votive' sphinxes were probably associated with a high status mausoleum/tomb or shrine.